UzerM0502/UzerM0502.github.io/_posts/2025-04-25-TDR-pandas-to-pyspark.md

 # Creating a Safety Net: Testing Legacy Code
-•	Walk through how you created capture tests for each method.
-•	Storing intermediate results using pickle.
-•	Ensuring test coverage of current functionality before touching anything.

 I captured the output of the methods by running .to_pickle at each point of interest.
 This would be in my case after the method was run, therefore capturing the output of the method.
 Ensuring granular test coverage of the legacy code is vital as it will allow me a safety net to make changes to the code in the future.
 To create tests we would have to set the internal state of the object manually, to the that which is of before the method is run, then run the method and extract the result.
 Finally we will assert the DataFrame with that of the captured pickle.
 Here is a short example: